27 Aug, 2012

 Once a workaday fish collector, Nedimyer has become head of a tax-exempt non-profit organization that has garnered multi-million-dollar support from The Nature Conservancy and a growing number of corporate sponsors in the marine aquarium industry.
 (The family company, Sea Life, Inc., has been passed down his daughter Kara, who is operating it as KP Aquatics with her husband, Phillipp Rauch.)

-Click here to SUBSCRIBE and get immediate access to the digital edition.
-Existing subscribers can log in to the digital edition now to read the full article.
+READ the full article in CORAL Magazine.
 Purchase a hard copy back issue of the September/October 2012 CORAL Magazine here.

 Opening spread featuring Ken Nedimyer and Kevin Gaines copyright Tim Grollimund.